 We presented an expressive feature model for analyzing and recognizing action effort.
-Initially, a set of low and high effort examples for an action are factorized into its threemode principal components.
-Using a perceptually-based mapping of real to model-generated synthetic movements, a weighted-SSE minimization technique learned the expressive motion trajectories needed for the model to produce effort labels similar to human judgements.
+Initially, a set of low and high effort examples for an action are factored into its three-mode principal components.
+Using a perceptuallybased mapping of real to model-generated synthetic movements, a weighted-SSE minimization technique learned the expressive motion trajectories needed for the model to produce effort labels similar to human judgements.
+The approach was demonstrated with carrying examples and two illusory movements to show the improvement of the threemode weighted-SSE technique over a non-expressive SSE approach.
+Future work includes investigating an automapping procedure that can mimic the human matching process, examining additional categories (walking, running, throwing, lifting, etc.), incorporating natural video input, and modeling the effort regularities across multiple people.